-Get the recipe: Quorn lunch bowl
+Get the recipe: Quorn rice bowl

 Get the recipe: Crushed new potatoes and shoots

 Calories: 180 | Fat: 9.5g | Protein: 10.8g | Carbs: 12.4g

 This salad recipe combines tender steak slices with tangy orange and Dijon mustard dressing – handfuls of fresh rocket and red onion add to the flavour too.
 This recipe is also carb-free with no bread, pasta, or rice to serve to reduce the calorie significantly.

 Swap the steak for an even lower calorie and the fat option of lean chicken, turkey, or prawns.
 For the vegetarian version, remove the steak.
 You could even replace it with Quorn pieces instead.

 Get the recipe: Steak, chicory and orange salad

 Calories: 130 | Fat: 1.4g | Protein: 10.6g| Carbs: 19.3g

 One of our favourite low calorie lunch ideas, this spring vegetable soup is loaded with delicious fresh veggies such as leeks, carrots, and pak choi.
 A fresh, homemade stock makes all the difference in this recipe.
 You can make it in advance store it in the fridge and just reheat it when needed.